A Guide to B2B SaaS Customer Onboarding

 If you’re using a project management tool or a B2B onboarding tool like Arrows to share the onboarding task list with your customer, you (or the point person) should assign tasks directly to the people on the customer’s team who need to accomplish them.
 Then you can set up automated reminder emails around the due date for that task so there’s no chance of confusion about who is supposed to do what.

-Suggestion: stop using email during customer onboarding
+Use less email during customer onboarding

 Emails get lost like it’s their job.